Course Descriptions

 LL.M Thesis - LAWS 9856

-LL.M students are required to write a thesis in order to graduate.
-Requires significant work of original research on a topic chosen in close consultation with advisors and other law school faculty, and assignments include due dates for topic selection, drafts, and workshop delivery.
-Thesis is worth two credits.
-In exceptional circumstances and only after pre-approval, an LL.M student may enroll for a third or fourth credit.
+Provides eligible LL.M students the option to enroll in this two-credit LLM Thesis course.
+The course requires a significant work of original research on a topic chosen in consultation with a faculty supervisor and other law school faculty with set assignments for topic selection, drafts, and a workshop.
+In exceptional circumstances and only after pre-approval, an LLM student may enroll for a third or fourth credit.
+1-4 credits, letter graded.

 LLM Seminar - LAWS 9846